 Ideally, and in a perfect world, parents will agree who between them will have final decision making authority on the issues affecting their children.
 Often this may be the parent with whom the children reside most of the time.
 Some parents may agree to share the decision making responsibilities.
 For example, one parent might have final say on education and while the other parent might have final say on healthcare.
 At other times, the parents will be left to find another means to reach a decision on a decisive issue, such as through negotiation, mediation, collaborative law, or ultimately, failing all else, a court order.

 Does my child have a say in determining parenting time?

 The court must always determine where a child spends his or her time based on what is in the child’s best interest.
 If parents are unable to agree on this through negotiation, mediation, or the collaborative law process, and are seeking court intervention to decide custody, the parents are not likely to be an objective judge of what is in the child’s best interest.
 When caught in the middle of a court battle and conflicting loyalties, children will often tell each parent what they want to hear during the separation.

 If your child is old enough to talk about their feelings (at least school age), it may be appropriate to arrange counseling with a neutral therapist, psychologist, or school counselor.
 The child’s views and preferences may then be expressed through this person to the court, if required.

-When a child is at least 12 years and older, the courts will generally give significant weight to the child’s wishes where they can reasonably be determined , provided the child’s preference does not conflict with the child’s best interest.
+When a child is at least 12 years and older, the courts will generally give weight to the child’s wishes where they can reasonably be determined , provided the child’s preference does not conflict with the child’s best interest.
 A court will also take into account the wishes of a younger child.